When The Administration Of An Estate Leads To Litigation

 At the Law Offices of H. Michael Soroy, we provide experienced legal representation for people seeking to challenge the probate of a will or the administration of an estate.
 We also represent the administrators of estates and trustees, defending their actions.
 We understand the complex nature of these cases, and we have the knowledge and experience necessary to effectively resolve these disputes.

 From offices in Los Angeles, we serve clients throughout Southern California.
-We invite you to give us a call today to set a free initial consultation with one of our attorneys.
+We invite you to give us a call today to set an initial consultation with one of our attorneys.

 Undue Influence, Fiduciary Responsibility And Financial Mismanagement